vyasenov/multiple-testing-methods-comparison/README.md

 # multiple-testing-methods-comparison
-code for my blog post "Methods for Correcting Multiple Hypothesis Testing" ADD LINK where I describe and compare various approaches to controlling FWER and FDR.
+code for my blog post ["Multiple Hypotheses Testing: A Methods Overview"](https://yasenov.com/2022/10/multiple-hypotheses-testing-a-methods-overview/) where I describe and compare various approaches to controlling FWER and FDR.

-Here is the main result:

-ADD TABLE